martinezgamer/clubtrackai/replit.md

 ## Overview

 This is a full-stack web application designed to help Bobby manage his fantasy gentlemen's club operations.
-The system combines modern web technologies with AI assistance to streamline club management tasks including contact management, scheduling, form creation, and chat-based assistance.
+The system combines modern web technologies with AI assistance to streamline club management tasks including contact management, scheduling, form creation, and chat-based assistance with FRIDAY - an Iron Man-inspired AI assistant with natural voice interaction capabilities.

 ## User Preferences